-Tameside Hospital NHS Foundation Trust was established on 1 February 2008.
+Tameside and Glossop IC NHS FT, formerly known as Tameside Hospital NHS Foundation Trust was established on 1 February 2008.
 Previously, the Trust had operated as Tameside and Glossop Acute Services NHS Trust since 1994.

 The Trust operates from the Tameside General Hospital site, which is situated in Ashton–under-Lyne.
-The hospital services a population of approximately 250,000 residing in the surrounding area of Tameside in Greater Manchester, and the town of Glossop in Derbyshire.
+The organisation services a population of approximately 250,000 residing in the surrounding area of Tameside in Greater Manchester, and the town of Glossop in Derbyshire.

 Tameside Hospital has been around in one form or another since its establishment around the old Darnton Building in 1861 by founders Samuel Oldham and Henry Darnton.